 It’s not as if Microsoft didn’t have its chances to be innovative in this space.

-After all, it had reasonable success (11% of market share) in the personal digital assistant (PDA) market in the 1990s with its Windows CE operating system for mobile devices, and its successor, Windows Mobile enjoyed 23% of market share in 2004.
-And, as Harry McCracken of Time commented just 3 days before the Microsoft/Nokia deal was announced, Microsoft had the technology to develop a disruptive touch phone at the same time as Apple.
+It had reasonable success (11% of market share) in the personal digital assistant (PDA) market in the 1990s with its Windows CE operating system for mobile devices, and its successor, Windows Mobile enjoyed 23% of market share in 2004.
+And, as Harry McCracken of Time commented just 3 days before they announced the Microsoft/Nokia deal, Microsoft had the technology to develop a disruptive touch phone at the same time as Apple.

-So, what we have here is a failure of imagination on the part of Microsoft, because it was concentrating on making big profits from its Windows and Office products, while Apple, a much smaller company, broke into the consumer market for mobile phones, and then tablets, and cleaned up.
+So, what we have here is a failure of imagination by Microsoft, because it was concentrating on making big profits from its Windows and Office products, while Apple, a much smaller company, broke into the consumer market for mobile phones, and then tablets, and cleaned up.

 What does this deal mean for the mobile learning industry?

 It likely means that buying devices for Apple’s iOS and Google’s Android are sure bets, while BlackBerry, Microsoft, and Nokia are all doomed in future attempts to produce a market-leading mobile device.
-(Unless, of course, one of them comes up with a new disruptive innovation for an underserved market and starts the cycle again – an unlikely scenario.)
+(Unless one of them comes up with a new disruptive innovation for an underserved market and starts the cycle again – an unlikely scenario.)

-This is important information for those who have to make decisions about which mobile operating system and devices to purchase for mobile learning.
+This is important information for those who have to decide about which mobile operating system and devices to purchase for mobile learning.

-There is lots of analysis out there on the Microsoft/Nokia deal and what led up to it.
+There are lots of analysis out there on the Microsoft/Nokia deal and what led up to it.
 Here are a few that I thought were insightful:

 - Forbes – Apple’s Rise and Nokia’s Fall Highlight Platform Strategy Essentials